zzbn12345/Heri_Graphs/README.md

 The IDs will be collected in a 20 by 20 grid with the name of ```./[city]/data_storage/photo_ids_{}_{}.csv```, while the summarized metadata will be saved in ```./[city]/data_storage/photos_last.csv```.
 All the saved images will be stored in the folder ```./[city]/data_storage/images/grid/``` with the ```Large Square - url_q``` (150&times;150 px) version of the original image.

+Note that Flickr API might return an error code during the data inquiry.
+Run the both codes interatively to continue collecting data until the total amount is satisfied.

 ## Acknowledgements and License
 This project applied the pretrained models of the following projects which are openly released on GitHub or published as python packages.
 Part of the codes are adpated from the original codes.